2021-2022 Financial Aid Offer

 How to Accept or Decline Your Aid

-For step-by-step instructions and the best order in which to accept financial aid, visit our Accept or Decline Aid page.
+For step-by-step instructions on how to review your cost and aid via your Financial Aid Information through your WVU Portal - and the best order in which to accept financial aid - visit our Accept or Decline Aid page.

 What if My FAFSA Does Not Accurately Reflect My Financial Need or My Circumstances Have Changed?